 Per the requirements of Senate Rule 42.2, House Rule 36.2, and G.S.
-120-114 actuarial analyses have been prepared with respect to the bill's authorized benefit and other changes that are estimated to affect the financial condition of the Plan.
-A summary of the authorized changes are described below including the estimated actuarial impact of these changes.
+120-114 actuarial analyses have been prepared with respect to the bill's proposed benefit and other changes that are estimated to affect the financial condition of the Plan.
+A summary of the proposed changes are described below including the estimated actuarial impact of these changes.

-Sections 2(c), (d), and (e) of the bill authorizes various benefit changes to include increased annual deductibles, annual co-insurance maximums, increased office visit co-pays, increased outpatient prescription drug co-pays, a new mid-tier co-pay for chiropractor, mental health, substance abuse and physical, occupational, and speech therapies, a new specialty drug co-pay and utilization of a specialty drug vendor.
-Effective January 1, 2010, the bill also eliminates the current in-network routine eye examination benefit offered under the Plan.
+Sections 2(c), (d), and (e) of the bill propose various benefit changes to include increased annual deductibles, annual co-insurance maximums, increased office visit co-pays, increased outpatient prescription drug co-pays, a new specialty drug co-pay, utilization of a specialty drug vendor, and plan member incentives for using a to be established extended retail and mail order network of pharmacies for acquiring maintenance medications.
+Effective January 1, 2010, the proposed bill also eliminates the current in-network routine eye examination benefit offered under the Plan.